HMC-Makerspace/MAKE/MAKE-website/md/values.md

 Students should feel welcome to experiment and try new things, with help and guidance from stewards.

 ## 3. Welcoming Environment
-Students can work on their projects at any time, in a non-judgemental space.
+Students can work on their projects at any time, in a non-judgmental space.

 ## 4. Accessibility
 We strive to create a space with low barriers of entry that is open to all, regardless of ability or background.